CoryWBoris/AbletonAutoColor/README.md

 **Future Updates:**

 I have officially released <a href="https://coryboris.gumroad.com/l/TrueAutoColor">TrueAutoColor</a>, hosted by gumroad.com.
 I highly encourage you to try it out!
-I think you will like the clips coloring automatically as well as the ability to create custom color layouts from the ableton color palette.
+I think you will like the clips coloring automatically; the ability to create custom color layouts from the ableton color palette;  as well as the ability to load a layout without restarting ableton.

 But by all means keep enjoying this free version!